 On the other hand, methods that have already been validated by other laboratories and are being implemented in another laboratory need to undergo a method verification process.
 Verification of an already validated method is carried out to ensure that the method functions according to validated performance criteria in the hands of the implementing laboratory.

 The performance criteria for validated/verified methods should include an analysis of the following criteria, as applicable: accuracy, precision, specificity, limit of detection, limit of quantification, reproducibility and linearity/range of detection.
+Descriptions of the parameters to test and the criteria regarding method validation and verification are given in the documents in the following table

+Table XXX: International Documents relating to criteria for methods used for the detection, identification and quantitation of LMOs